rgehrsitz/Pulsar/docs/logic_engine_reqts.md

 ### **CI/CD Integration**

-- **Manual Compilation for Now**: The generated project is manually compiled by users.
+- **Manual Compilation for Now**: The generated Beacon solution is manually compiled by users.
 - **Future CI/CD automation** may include:
   - **Build script generation** for common CI/CD platforms.
   - **Automated versioning** embedded in generated project metadata.
-  - **Inclusion of test files** to validate rule execution correctness.
+  - **Test execution** using the Beacon.Tests project to validate rule execution correctness.

 ---